 - 1101, 1102 Chamber Singers.
 Open to majors and non-majors, subject to approval of director on the basis of vocal qualification, personal attributes, and balance of parts in the organization.
 B - 1103, 1104 Praise Choir.
 Open to majors and non-majors, subject to approval of director on the basis of vocal qualification, personal attributes, and balance of parts in the organization.
-B - 1107, 1108 Band/Jazz Ensemble.
+B - 1107, 1108 Symphonic Band.
 Open to majors and non-majors who play appropriate instruments adequately, subject to director's approval.
 B - 1109, 1110 Chamber Ensemble.
 Open to majors and non-majors, especially those who play woodwind, string instruments or piano/harpsichord or other instruments, subject to audition and director approval.
+B - 1135, 1136 Jazz Ensemble.
+Open to majors and non-majors who play appropriate instruments adequately, subject to director's approval.
 B - 1141, 1142 University Chorus.
 Open to majors and non-majors, for the purposes of improving the voice for both solo and choral singing.
 Fundamentals of proper singing technique will be emphasized, and appropriate literature will be performed in at least one concert per semester.
 B - 1151, 1152 Forte.
 Vocal ensemble open to all students, subject to director approval.
 B